harryiliffe/open-design-2018/docs/_posts/2018-01-23-development-software.md

 ---
 layout: default
-categories: electronics
+categories: development
-title: "Problems Uploading to ESP2866"
-subtitle: "Defining Open Design"
+title: "Software"
 order: 4
 ---
+## Problems uploading to the ESP2866

 After milling a circuit board breakout for an ESP8266-12F and soldering it all together I discovered that I couldn't upload to it at all.
 It would run the code and appear to go into Uart Bootloader Mode but would not receive any code at all.